 Despite these revisions the bargaining council framework faces some of the same challenges as its predecessor Act.
-These include the efficacy with which bargaining councils can represent and cover a wide spectrum of workers and businesses, the capacity to inspect and enforce agreements, and the difficulties associated with managing the tradeoffs between employer and employee interests.24 Overall, however, the role of collective bargaining is crucial for minimum wage setting in South Africa and in Section 2 we show how many workers it currently covers.
+These include the efficacy with which bargaining councils can represent and cover a wide spectrum of workers and businesses, the capacity to inspect and enforce agreements, and the difficulties associated with managing the tradeoffs between employer and employee interests.
+24 Overall, however, the role of collective bargaining is crucial for minimum wage setting in South Africa and in Section 2 we show how many workers it currently covers.
 The advantages of collective bargaining is its localised and context specific nature; workers and employers can negotiate terms of employment conditions based on economic and geographical factors specifically relevant to their respective industry/occupation.

 Alongside the bargaining council system, the BCEA (1997) introduced regulations that apply to all employed individuals, and it thus covers many workers in sectors where bargaining councils either have limited coverage or do not exist.
 The BCEA does include an income threshold, of R99/hour in 2014, where those earning above this are exempt from certain sections of the legislation.
-Beyond basic employment regulations the BCEA allows the Minister of Labour to establish a more specific 'Sectoral Determination' (SD) for a given sector, which introduces minimum wages, maximum working hours, and other non-wage requirements.25 The idea behind SDs is that they apply to workers who otherwise would have no detailed labour protection.
-The Minister establishes these SDs by taking into consideration recommendations from the Employment Conditions Commission (ECC) - we discuss organisations for a specific area and sector in the economy.
-Participation in a bargaining council is voluntary and the parties negotiate wages, conditions of employment, and social benefit funds (Godfreyet al, 2010).
+Beyond basic employment regulations the BCEA allows the Minister of Labour to establish a more specific 'Sectoral Determination' (SD) for a given sector, which introduces minimum wages, maximum working hours, and other non-wage requirements.
+25 The idea behind SDs is that they apply to workers who otherwise would have no detailed labour protection.
+The Minister establishes these SDs by taking into consideration recommendations from the Employment Conditions Commission (ECC) - we discuss the composition and functioning of the ECC in more detail in Section 4.
+Importantly, a recent Amendment (2014) to the BCEA, introduces a default provision that allows for the setting of a cross-sectoral (or national) minimum wage for the first time.
+26